 - Username/Password Enter the username and password provided by your ISP.
 These fields are case-sensitive. - Addressing Type Choose the addressing type given by your ISP, either Dynamic IP or Static IP.
 Click the Connect button to connect immediately.
-Click the Disconnect button to disconnect immediately. - MTU(Bytes) The default MTU size is "1460" bytes, which is usually fine.
-It is not recommended that you change the default MTU Size unless required by your ISP. - Connection Mode - Always On In this mode, the internet connection will be active all the time. - Connect on Demand In this mode, the internet connection can be terminated automatically after a specified inactivity period (Max Idle Time) and be reestablished when you attempt to access the internet again.
+Click the Disconnect button to disconnect immediately. - Server IP Address/Name Enter server IP address or domain name provided by your ISP. - MTU(Bytes) The default MTU size is 1460 bytes, which is usually fine.
+It is not recommended that you change the default MTU Size unless required by your ISP. - Connection Mode - Always on In this mode, the internet connection will be active all the time. - Connect on demand In this mode, the internet connection can be terminated automatically after a specified inactivity period (Max Idle Time) and be reestablished when you attempt to access the internet again.
 If you want to keep your internet connection active all the time, please enter 0 in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your internet access disconnects. - Connect Manually You can click Connect/Disconnect to connect/disconnect immediately.
-This mode also supports the Max Idle Time function as Connect on Demand mode.
+Otherwise, enter the number of minutes you want to have elapsed before your internet access disconnects. - Connect manually You can click Connect/Disconnect to connect/disconnect immediately.
+This mode also supports the Max Idle Time function as Connect on demand mode.
 The internet connection can be disconnected automatically after a specified inactivity period (Max Idle Time) and not be able to re-establish when you attempt to access the internet again.